-Ammonia is a colorless, reactive and soluble alkaline gas with strong pungent odor and is only used by the Indian government as a parameter of AQI.
+Ammonia is a colorless, reactive, and soluble alkaline gas with a strong pungent odor and is only used by the Indian government as a parameter of AQI.

 The major sources of ammonia are agricultural activities, animal husbandry, fertilizers, various industrial processes, emissions from automobiles, volatilization from oceans and soil, etc.

 Ammonia is a major reason for eutrophication in water bodies.
-It contributes to climate change, formation of particulate matter, reduction of visibility and atmospheric deposition of nitrogen atoms.
-Human beings experience immediate eyes, nose, throat and respiratory tract burning, blindness and lungs damage upon exposure to high levels.
-It may cause coughing and irritation in eyes, nose and throat with low concentration exposure.
+It contributes to climate change, the formation of particulate matter, a reduction in visibility, and the atmospheric deposition of nitrogen atoms.
+Human beings experience immediate eyes, nose, throat, and respiratory tract burning, blindness, and lung damage upon exposure to high levels.
+It may cause coughing and irritation in the eyes, nose, and throat with low concentration exposure.